 It is accepted that there is a whole secret ecosystem in the upper atmosphere.
 It is a realm of lightness and invisibility.
 Invisible wars are fought there, and titanic angel-fauna devour each other with magics that could rend mountains.
 The greatest of these sky-leviathans weighs less than a feather.

-Paladins of Hesaya wear no armor except a pale blue tunic, each thread of which is banded with scripture (in tiny alternating blue and white bands, a fantasy analogue to Morse code).
+Wind Paladins of Hesaya wear no armor except a pale blue tunic, each thread of which is banded with scripture (in tiny alternating blue and white bands, analogous to Morse code).
 They wield long, narrow swords, and when they cut, the wind cuts for them.
 (50' melee range with their swords.)

 Clerics of Hesaya command air.
 They cannot control the weather, but they control small amounts of air nearby.
 They can order the air to avoid your lungs, and you will suffocate in X rounds, where X = half of your Constitution (unless you run more than 200' distant).